axlwolf/task_manager/memory-bank/testingPatterns.md

 6. **Clean Up After Tests**: Reset state between tests to avoid interference
 7. **Test Edge Cases**: Include tests for boundary conditions and error scenarios
 8. **Maintain Tests**: Update tests when the code changes
+9. **Follow AAA Pattern**: Arrange, Act, Assert
+10. **Use Test Doubles Appropriately**: Know when to use spies, stubs, mocks, or fakes